MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AntiPhishPolicy.md

 - NoAction: This is the default value.
 - BccMessage: Add the recipients specified by the TargetedDomainActionRecipients parameter to the Bcc field of the message, and deliver the message to the Junk Email folder of all (original + BCC-ed) recipients' mailboxes.
 - Delete: Delete the message during filtering.
 Use caution when selecting this value, because you can't recover the deleted message.
-- MoveToJmf: Deliver the message to the Junk Email folder of the recipient's mailbox.
+- MoveToJmf: Deliver the message to the Junk Email folder in the recipient's mailbox.
 - Quarantine: Deliver the message to quarantine.
 Quarantined high confidence phishing messages are available only to admins.
 As of April 2020, quarantined phishing messages are available to the intended recipients.
 - Redirect: Redirect the message to the recipients specified by the TargetedDomainActionRecipients parameter.